-Juvenile dependency cases involve non-physical or mental injuries to a person under 18.
+Juvenile dependency cases involve non-physical or mental injuries to a person under 18 years of age.
 Such cases may involve sexual abuse or exploitation, abandonment, insufficient food, housing, medical care, shelter, supervision, or other conditions that endanger the minor's life or development.
-Juvenile records are confidential under Florida Law and handled with the utmost care.
+Juvenile records are confidential under Florida Law and are handled with the utmost care.